sanjeevpuspam/SERN/README.md

 # React application with Express server and Sql Database

-This project was bootstrapped with [Create React App](https://github.com/sanjeevpuspam/SERN).
+This project was bootstrapped with [mysql-nodejs-express-reactjs-redux](https://github.com/sanjeevpuspam/SERN).
 Then an Express server was added in the `server` directory.
 The server is proxied via the `proxy` key in `package.json`.

 ## Using this project